Hundreds attend vintage car fundraiser at Dubuque County Fairgrounds

 Since then, Wells said his wife, Kim, started the foundation that has since raised over $60,000 for other families in similar situations.

-This year's donations went to the family of 7-year-old Benny Stoll of Cascade, Iowa.
-He was diagnosed before birth with transposition of the great arteries, Wells said, meaning the two main blood vessels carrying blood from the heart are switched.
+This year’s donations went to the family of 7-year-old Benny Stoll, of Cascade, Iowa.
+He was diagnosed before birth with transposition of the great arteries, Wells said, meaning that the two main blood vessels carrying blood from the heart are switched.

 “All those procedures, even with health insurance, cost thousands of dollars,” Wells said.
 “This is meant to help bridge that gap.”